Renewable Energy in Maine: Wind, Solar, Hydro, Biomass

 Clean, renewable energy sources bring us cleaner, healthier air and water.
 They also make Maine less dependent on imported energy and advance our economy.
 All sources of energy, including renewable ones, have trade-offs, but for decades we’ve been paying a very high price for our use of fossil fuels.
 Clean energy sources are a better deal, if developed thoughtfully.
 Our Maine-grown sources of energy include: solar power, wind power, hydropower, and biomass generation.

 The vast majority of the electricity consumed in Maine—and the United States—comes from harmful, polluting sources: coal, oil, and gas.
 We have become deeply dependent on these fossil fuels in their many forms and uses.
-While there is no single solution that will eliminate harmful air and global warming pollution from these fuels, increasing the proportion of energy that we get from renewable resources is an essential part of the mix.
+While there is no single solution that will eliminate harmful climate-changing pollution from these fuels, increasing the proportion of energy that we get from renewable resources is an essential part of the mix.

 In contrast to fossil fuels, renewable energy can be harnessed sustainably over the long-term, and stabilizes our energy costs.
 Clean, renewable energy sources are helping Maine become more energy independent, improve air quality, and advance our economy—through new clean energy jobs and by reducing how much money we send out of state for fossil fuels.